 Implant-Supported Dental Bridges

-If you have more than one missing tooth, then a series of dental implants can be positioned and the dental bridge can be secured over the implants.
-These dental bridges are secured by implants and they feel extremely comfortable — just like natural teeth.
+If you have more than one missing tooth, then a series of dental implants can be positioned, and the dental bridge can be secured over the implants.
+They feel extremely comfortable — just like natural teeth.
 The biggest issue here is that the whole process can take several months and involves two surgical procedures.
 During the first surgery, dental implants will be placed.
 During the second surgery, the dental bridge will be placed on the implants.

 Dental Bridge Procedure